Professor Emeritus; Former Director of the Law Library

 A.M.L.S., University of Michigan

-Professor Barkan is the primary author (with the late Roy M. Mersky and the late Donald J. Dunn) of the ninth edition of Fundamentals of Legal Research.
+Professor Barkan is a co-author of the ninth and tenth editions of Fundamentals of Legal Research.
 In 1992, he was the founding editor of Perspectives, a journal devoted to teaching legal research and writing in law schools.

-Professor Barkan has two children: Davida, age 26, lives in Cambridge, Massachusetts, and Daniel, age 23, lives in Las Cruces, New Mexico.
-Professor Barkan's interests include reading all sorts of things, movies, music, and travel (especially to Massachusetts and New Mexico).
+Professor Barkan has two children: Davida, age 30, lives in Cambridge, Massachusetts, and Daniel, age 27, lives in Las Cruces, New Mexico.
+Professor Barkan's interests include reading all sorts of things on his Kindle, movies, theater, music, and travel (especially to Massachusetts and New Mexico).

 News & Mediano articles found